mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 **Same person**: *[unintelligible]*

 **Katagiri**: But zazen is very simple: just sit down.
 It means, just to die, just to live.
-Well no proof, but it’s proof anyway. *[he laughs]* Because you can bloom, you can die.
-It’s really proof, real proof.
-Not metaphysical proof, not psychological proof.
+Well, no proof – but it’s proof, anyway. *[he laughs]* Because you can bloom, you can die.
 It’s real proof.
+Not metaphysical proof, not psychological proof;  it’s real proof.

 **Different person**: It’s physical proof?